 Our assessment begins with a phone call to discuss your concerns.
 Then, we meet at your location to review the above.
 Finally, we will provide a strategy to move forward.

-Sign up for your Complimentary Covid-Compliant Work Space Assessment
+Make an Appointment for a Complimentary Covid-Compliant Work Space Assessment

 The COVID-19 pandemic has re-defined what a safe work environment looks like, and more companies are having to rethink the design of their offices.
 Changing the way things are done isn’t new for the business world, as offices have undergone several transitions over the last few decades.
 Confined office space has morphed into open areas with cubicles to establish privacy.
 While many appreciate the open layout, it isn’t a design that works to stop COVID-19.
 Fortunately, our team at Collaborative Office Interiors has a plan to get you COVID compliant.